Monetization

 Your first step is to meet the eligibility requirements of the YouTube Partner Program.
 From there, you can increase your YouTube AdSense revenue by monetizing both your long videos and YouTube Shorts.

-Want more tips on how to get more views (and make more money) on YouTube?
-Download our free YouTube Shorts Monetization Guide for inspiration on how to maximize your earnings.
+Want more tips on how to make money on YouTube?
+Get our free YouTube Shorts Monetization Guide for inspiration on how to maximize your earnings.

 FAQ